ELEMENTs-JP/ELEMENTs.Environment/README.md

 The ELEMENTs Environment is a collection of controls and user interfaces as well as a test application.
 The library implements the CSS classes of Bootstrap and Tabler.IO.
 Only the CSS and JS links have to be added to the HTML file.

-At the moment the Controls Library contains **74 different Microsoft Razor controls** that you can use in your projects.
+At the moment the Controls Library contains **85 different Microsoft Razor controls and page layouts** that you can use in your projects.
 We are still working on providing you with more controls, components and user interfaces as well as an improved data framework.

 ![ELEMENTS](https://raw.githubusercontent.com/ELEMENTs-JP/the-ELEMENTs-Environment/master/ELEMENTs.Environment/Screenshots/ELEMENTS_TEASER.png)